iplus-framework/iPlus-Examples/README.md

 ## Download, Compilation, and Use

-1. **Clone all of our git repositories** into a common directory so that the specified relative paths match each other.
+1. **A common directory** Make sure to clone this repository into the same root path as iplus-framework.
+So that our repositories are all in a common directory, so that the specified relative paths match.

 2. **Compile the release version of iplus-framework** ([GitHub Repository][8]), because the example projects use the compiled dll's from the bin directory.
 Otherwise, you have to adjust the paths in the csproj files.